beakerbrowser/pauls-dat-api/README.md

  - `archive` Hyperdrive archive (object).
  - `path` Target directory path (string).
  - Returns an map representing the entries in the directory (object).
+ - Does not throw.
+Returns an empty object on bad path.

 ```js
 var listing = await pda.listFiles(archive, '/assets')